 If you’re unfamiliar with the Gradient Tool or are more of a visual learner like I am, let’s break those steps down more in-depth.

-Below, the color bar allows you to add, select, and specify the quantity of the different colors in the gradient.
+The color bar allows you to add, select, and specify the quantity of the different colors in the gradient.

 Double-click any colored toggles at the bottom of the bar to pull up the Color Picker window, where you can drag to select the exact color you’d like in that part of the gradient.